convisoappsec/conviso-docs/docs/integrations/azure-ad.md

 ---
 id: azure-ad
-title: Azure Active Directory
+title: Azure Active Directory SSO
-sidebar_label: Azure AD
+sidebar_label: Azure Active Directory SSO
 ---

 ## Introduction

-The AD (Active Directory) integration aims to facilitate access to the Conviso Platform and simplify the management of enterprise customer users.
+The AD (Active Directory) integration in the Conviso Platform simplifies user management for enterprise customers.

-Within Azure's marketplace, you can install Conviso's proprietary application to configure authentication on the platform through SSO.
+Installing the Conviso Platform SSO Application from the Azure marketplace, you can enable Single Sign-On (SSO) authentication, allowing you to manage access to the Conviso Platform from Azure directly.

+### Prerequisites
+Before getting started, ensure you have the following prerequisites:
+- An Azure AD subscription.
+If you don't have a subscription, you can create a [free account](https://azure.microsoft.com/free/).
+- A subscription with enabled single sign-on for the Conviso Platform SSO Application.

+## Usage
+This section provides a comprehensive guide on using the Conviso Platform SSO Application, covering installation and assigning user permissions.

+- **Installing the Conviso Platform SSO Application**
+- **Performing Conviso Platform setup**
+- **Assigning users to the Conviso Platform SSO application**

+Following these steps, you can efficiently configure and manage user access to the Conviso Platform, ensuring a streamlined and secure experience for your enterprise customers.

-## Installing the Conviso SSO App
+## Installing the Conviso Platform SSO Application
+To install the Conviso Platform SSO application, follow these steps:

-1. Access the [Azure Portal](https://portal.azure.com/) with your admin account:
+1. Sign in to the [Azure Portal](https://portal.azure.com/) using your admin account.

+2. In the left navigation pane, go to **Azure Active Directory** service and select **Enterprise Applications**.

+3. Choose **All Applications** and click on **New Application**.

 <div style={{textAlign: 'center'}}>